Industries

 As a reminder, to be in compliance with IFRS Accounting Standards, companies also need to timely implement all IFRS Interpretations Committee Agenda Decisions.
 Read the KPMG IFRS Perspectives article for a summary of 2024 Agenda Decisions.

-Lastly, in On the radar, we highlight the upcoming amendments to IAS 37 around commitments and how they should be applied to greenhouse gas emissions.
+Lastly, in On the radar, we highlight the proposed amendments to IAS 37 around the timing and amount of provisions, and IAS 28.
 See also the IFRS Foundation work plan for other IASB projects that are currently in progress.

 Effective January 1, 20241